Sonata Arctica

-Sonata Arctica is a Finnish power metal band from the town of Kemi, Finland.
+Sonata Arctica is a Finnish power metal band from the town of Kemi.
 Created as a hard rock band named Tricky Beans, they later changed to Tricky Means and finally to Sonata Arctica, when they shifted to power metal.
 The current lineup consists of drummer Tommy Portimo, lead singer Tony Kakko, keyboardist Henrik Klingenberg, guitarist Elias Viljanen and bassist Pasi Kauppinen.
 All the musicians of the band's history except Portimo also acted as backing vocalists.

-As of 2022, the band has released ten full-length albums (three via Spinefarm Records and seven via Nuclear Blast), their most recent being Talviyö on September 6, 2019.
+As of 2024, the band has released eleven full-length albums (three via Spinefarm Records, eight via Nuclear Blast, and one via Atomic Fire).